Day 1 London - In flight

 Day 10 Adelaide - Alice Springs

 We fly from Adelaide to Alice Springs, immortalised by Nevil Shute in his 1950 novel A Town Like Alice.
 ‘The Alice’, as it is usually known, was founded as a staging point for the overland telegraph line in the 1870s.
 A tour takes us to the Telegraph Station and the Royal Flying Doctor Service; then you are free to wander this small town, just five streets wide.
 The DoubleTree by Hilton (4T) or Crowne Plaza Alice Springs Lasseters (4T) is our hotel for the night.

 Day 11 Alice Springs - Uluru

 Day 12 Kata Tjuta (the Olgas)

-A return to Uluru by day presents the opportunity to see it, literally, in a very different light.
-Of deep cultural significance to the Aborigines, who now officially own the park in which it stands, Uluru has inspired a number of paintings and carvings, many of which may be admired from walking trails around the foot of the rock.
+A return to Uluru at sunrise presents the opportunity to see it, literally, in a very different light.
 To the west are the Olgas, a collection of more rounded rocks known to Aborigines as Kata Tjuta (‘Many Heads’), one of which, Mount Olga, is, at 548m, taller than Uluru.
 We return to our hotel for a free afternoon.

 Day 13 Uluru - Cairns - Palm Cove

-We fly to Cairns, in North Queensland, and transfer to our resort - the Reef House Palm Cove (4T+), just steps from the Pacific Ocean and the sandy beach.
+We fly to Cairns, in North Queensland, and transfer to our resort - the Reef House Hotel & Spa (4T+), just steps from the Pacific Ocean and the sandy beach.
 We stay four nights in this peaceful paradise.

 Day 14 Great Barrier Reef